The Ibanez GRGM21BKN Electric Guitar

 At its classic Ibanez headstock, you can see six die-cast tuners, which fairly did their part in keeping the tuning well.

 There is nothing fancy to be expected from the electronics and hardware department of this little shredder.

-Just plain, straightforward and common configuration.
+Just plain, straightforward, and common configuration.
 Maybe an average, but the whole system does its job pretty well to give us more entertainment and desirable sound output.

 Clean and Versatile Sound

-It’s first compact guitar from Ibanez.
+It’s the first compact guitar from Ibanez.
 No wonder, it effortlessly produces better and richer sound – strong low tones, with punchy mids and bright trebles.

 The humbuckers give players a great metal soloing to produce loud and heavy tones.
 Doing repeated quick complex playing styles can be done in a breeze because of its a short scale guitar.

 The tonewood used is perfect for metal shredding.
 Hence, the build and the sound quality combined are one step higher compared to more expensive Ibanez guitars.

 So, now, you really have something to be proud of, even if your guitar only costs you a hundred dollars plus.